Ayushburman/Introduction-to-Psychology/Facts.md

 People tend to notice
-and remember information that supports what they already believ One positive quality such as attractiveness or confidence) can make someone seem smarter, kinder, or more competent.
+and remember information that supports what they already believ One positive quality such as attractiveness or confidence) can make someone seem  Anchoring Effect
-7. Anchoring Effect
 8.
 The first number or idea you hear influences later judgments, even if it's arbitr10.
 People react differently depending on how the same information is presented.
 11. Mere-Exposure Eff